gowtham472/Simple-Attendance-Register/README.md

 # Project: Attendance and Registration System

 ## Overview
 This project is a web-based application designed to manage student registration and attendance.
-The system includes the following key files:
+The system includes the following key files.

 ### Files and Their Functions:
 1. **register.html**